Skip to main content

 Finally, the three-year time limit to commence a damages dispute in the Commission is removed and a claim can be made at any time but injured persons are still required to commence court proceedings in respect of their claim within three years of the accident occurring.

 Uncertain?
-Seek expert legal advice
+Seek expert legal advice For CTP Claim

 The thrust of the changes to the NSW CTP scheme are in response to common complaints which arose about the operation of the scheme, particularly for those assessed as having suffered a ‘minor’ injury constituting a WPI less than 10 percent.
 The amendments seek to provide more consistency in accessing statutory benefits by accident victims and to help expedite CTP claims through the process with the insurers and the PIC.